 Foster pleaded guilty to bank fraud in September, admitting that he transferred money from various Citigroup accounts to his own at JPMorgan Chase & Co.
-(JPM) He concealed his activities by making false accounting entries, according to the government.
+(JPM:US) He concealed his activities by making false accounting entries, according to the government.

 He used the money to buy real estate and luxury sports cars, including a Ferrari and a Maserati, prosecutors said.
 The government has seized or restrained property from Foster valued at a total of $14 million.